oisdk/masters-thesis/esop-2024/response.markdown

 - We will also address the more minor points made (corrections, typos, etc.), detailed below.

+We are confident these changes are relatively minor and can be fully addressed for the camera-ready version.

 ## Response to Points in Multiple Reviews